 If you are not sure if you need REB approval for your study please complete an Uncertainty for Need of Review Form and submit it to email@example.com .

-External applicants for ethics review (non-GBC employees) who wish to conduct research at GBC and involve staff or students as research participants (subjects) must receive approval from the institution as well as from the Research Ethics Board.
+Internal and external applicants for ethics review who wish to conduct research at GBC and involve staff or students as research participants (subjects) must receive approval from the institution as well as from the Research Ethics Board.

 To initiate a new REB review, please submit the following via the Researcher Portal:

 - Ethics tutorial certificate of completion (see above under Application Instructions)

 Please be sure to include all of the required information and forms as incomplete applications will not be processed.

 Any part of the application that requires an original signature may be mailed to Research and Innovation Office, George Brown College, PO Box 1015, Stn B, Toronto, ON M5T 2T9 following the electronic submission, or a pdf version can be uploaded.

 When submitting, please clearly label all the documents in a way that will make them easy to identify.